-Although Wirral Montessori uses a key person approach it is of high importance that ALL staff work with and interact with ALL children.
+Wirral Montessori Academy uses a key person approach.
+This means that each member of staff has a group of children for whom he/she is particularly responsible.
 Your child's key person will be the person who works with you to make sure that what we provide is right for your child's particular needs and interests.
 When your child first starts at the setting, he/she will help your child to settle, and throughout your child's time at the setting he/she will help your child to benefit from the setting's activities.